TL;DR

 Lesson Learned

-Once again, we did not have access to physical equipment and performed testing remotely using a simulator.
+Once again, we did not have access to physical equipment and performed testing remotely using a fully functional bike simulator that mimicked the real console’s BLE communication.

-Although we elaborated on this issue in the previous project description; still, we somehow forgot to mention that working with a simulator or high-fidelity prototype can improve your time to market and reduce IoT development cost, too.
+Although we elaborated on this issue in the previous project description, we somehow forgot to mention that working with a simulator or high-fidelity prototype can improve your time to market and reduce IoT development cost, too.

 While you’re still in talks with a device manufacturing company, your embedded and mobile software engineering teams can start building firmware, middleware, and mobile applications for the IoT solution.
-Once the hardware is ready, you’ll only need to perform firmware flashing and validate that the whole thing works as expected!
+Once the hardware is ready, you’ll only need to perform firmware flashing and validate that the whole thing works as expected.
+This strategy helps control costs and reinforces a best practice that we now recommend to other clients.

 Project 5: Mobile Apps for Smart Radiation Monitoring Devices